EdenIsHereToStay/orlando-devs-website/Project Overview.md

 - **AI Features**: Manny is working on the content personalization aspects of the site, utilizing AI for enhanced user engagement.
 - **GitHub Tracking**: Mike is setting up milestones and issues in GitHub, where team members will track tasks and contribute to code.

+New Additions:
+- **Content Strategy**: Jasmin is developing an **SEO-focused content plan** to ensure that community events, news, and updates are indexed effectively.
+- **Hackathon Planning**: Bharat is coordinating with Eddie on the potential **Orlando Devs Hackathon** to engage the broader community.

 ---

 ### **7. Key Features**